 We are also happy to consider your suggestions.

 For almost 30 years we have organized the Rudolf Virchow Lectures in honour of the famous doctor, politician and archaeologist.
-This is our way of remembering the internationally best known German scientist of our discipline.
+This was our way of paying tribute to the internationally best known, German speaking scientists of our discipline.

-And at the same time we communicate important new results of research to the general public.
-The open lecture and the presentation of an award to the guest speaker take place annually in the royal Schlosstheater in Neuwied.
-Admission is free.
+The open lecture and the presentation of the award took place annually in the Royal Schlosstheater in Neuwied.

 MONREPOS archaeologists report from time to time on their current research into our earliest human history.
 They present their results within the